Protecting & Restoring Long Island's Peconic Bays

 Click here to learn more about Water Quality Threats.

-The Peconic Estuary Program initiated the creation of the Peconic Estuary Protection Committee having recognized the success of similar intermunicipal water quality coalitions on Long Island and beyond.
-The Peconic Estuary Program funded the development of the Committee’s draft intermunicipal agreement, completion of the first annual work plan and the initial outreach and coordination activities.
+The Peconic Estuary Partnership initiated the creation of the Peconic Estuary Protection Committee having recognized the success of similar intermunicipal water quality coalitions on Long Island and beyond.
+The Peconic Estuary Partnership funded the development of the Committee’s draft intermunicipal agreement, completion of the first annual work plan and the initial outreach and coordination activities.
 The Committee members each have a representative who participates on behalf of the member municipality or agency.
 Member dues fund a coordinator who facilitates information and resource sharing, joint initiatives, and implementation of priority action items.

 See here for a list of other Long Island protection committees with which The Peconic Estuary Protection Committee collaborates.